ajfriend/optclass_short/intro-opt.md

 $$

 * $x\in \reals^n$ is \textbf{decision variable} (to be found)

 * $f_0$ is objective function; $f_i$ are constraint functions

 * problem data are hidden inside $f_0,\ldots, f_m$

+* variations: add equality constraints, maximize a utility function, satisfaction (feasibility), optimal trade off, and more

 ## The good news